coronalabs/corona-docs/markdown/guide/programming/01/index.markdown

 ### Loading the Background

 The first image that we need to load is the background.
-Corona places everything on the screen from back to front in regards to layering, so the first image we load will exist behind other images that are loaded afterward.
+CORONA_CORE_PRODUCT places everything on the screen from back to front in regards to layering, so the first image we load will exist behind other images that are loaded afterward.
 While there are ways to change the layering order of images and send them to the back or front of the display stack, we'll keep this project simple and load them in a logical order.

 Using your chosen text editor, locate and open the `main.lua` file within your project folder.
-The `main.lua` file is the foundational <nobr>"core program file"</nobr> of every Corona project and you cannot create an app without it.
+The `main.lua` file is the foundational <nobr>"core program file"</nobr> of every CORONA_CORE_PRODUCT project and you cannot create an app without it.
 This is the Lua file with which the application starts, every time you run the app.

 In this `main.lua` file, type in the highlighted command: